 From Data to Decisions: The Silver Lining of GDPR

-In part 1 of a 3-part series, we will consider the ‘what, why and how’ to keep consumer data in Business to Consumer organizations, in particular in the retail and travel industries.
+In this blog, we will consider the ‘what, why and how’ to keep consumer data in Business to Consumer organizations, in particular in the retail and travel industries.
 These findings apply across the board to those who communicate and store specific personal data.

 GDPR: When you hear these four letters, does it bring angst to you and your Chief Data Officer (CDO) and Chief Security Officer (CSO)?
 Concerned that your company hasn’t really strategically thought about its data?
 Now, given enhanced regulations around personal data in the EU, each organization is required to address what and how it is thinking about its consumers’ information.
 No, I’m not going to lecture nor purport about the virtues nor the pains of ‘GDPR’ – General Data Protection Regulation for the EU (as well as global) citizen.
 Rather than panic about the legislation, it is an opportunity for all companies to consider and design exactly what to do with customer details in order to unlock the data’s real value.
 It is a great time to seize the opportunity to become a more data-centric, data-driven enterprise.